Duaa-Hammad/Duaa-Hammad/README.md

 - 🌱 I’m currently learning:
   **Entity Framework Core**, **Authentication with ASP.NET Core**, and diving deeper into **database design**.

-- 👯 I’m looking to collaborate on:
-  Small to mid-size web apps – preferably educational, organizational, or social impact tools.

-- 🤔 I’m looking for help with:
-  Structuring large ASP.NET Core MVC projects efficiently.

 - 📫 You can reach me on [telegram](https://t.me/duaahammad1)

 ---